visgl/luma.gl/docs/getting-started/hello-cube.md

 - `aspect` is the aspect ratio of the canvas and is used to set up the perspective projection.
 - `tick` is simply a counter that increments each frame.
 We use it to drive the rotation animation.

-If all went well, you should see a rotating cube with the Uber Visualization logo painted on each side.
+If all went well, you should see a rotating cube with the vis.gl logo painted on each side.
 The live demo is available [here](/examples/getting-started/hello-cube), and the full source code is listed below for reference:

 ```js
 import {AnimationLoop, Model, CubeGeometry} from '@luma.gl/engine';